wbstack/mediawiki/docs/dev-environment.md

 The fake API is served by the [server.php](test/server.php) script and reads the corresponding [subdomain](data/WikiInfo-site1.json) from each request.

 In [wmde/wbaas-deploy](https://github.com/wmde/wbaas-deploy/) Elasticsearch is configured so all Wikis share the same indices.
 In contrast, this docker compose environment is configured so each wiki has its own indices.
+From Mediawiki's perspective, Elasticsearch does not distunguish between private and shared indices via an alias; the index configuration is invisible to Mediawiki.
+This keeps the setup simple and light to run.

 The index names are based on the MediaWiki database name (not the domain).
 This is why indices appear in the format `{db_name}_content_first` and `{db_name}_general_first`, for example `mwdb_somedb1_content_first`.